bhbmaster/rhood/README.md

-a# RHOOD - Robinhood Stocks Analysis
+# RHOOD - Robinhood Stocks Analysis

 Rhood provides a text analysis of your robinhood portfolio.
 It provides all of the profile data, order data, open positions, and net profits.